craigber/gRPCSaga/README.md

 # gRPCSaga
-A sample application for gRPC and data sagas
+A C# sample application for gRPC and data sagas.

+.NET 6 is required.